888Poker.com NJ Online Poker Review

 Please note that, as required by state regulations, 888 Poker’s software uses a Wi-Fi-based geo-location system to confirm that you’re accessing their real money games from within the borders of the state.

 New 888 Poker customers can claim the following bonuses:

-You will receive a free $20 bonus as soon as your new account has been successfully verified.
+You will receive a bonus $20 as soon as your new account has been successfully verified.
 The offer is composed of three separate chunks:

 - $4 that can be used to play any cash games

 Any prize money won as a result of playing the $1 tournament tickets can be withdrawn at will.
 However, the $4 cash game bonus needs to be cleared by paying $6 in rake and/or tournament fees.

 Consequently, the whole cash bonus amounts to 66 percent rakeback, which is an excellent offer.